javiermiz/typescript-styled-components-website-nextjs-starter/README.md

 A Next.js starter that includes all you need to build amazing Websites 🔥.

-Fork and customize from [jpedroschmitz](https://github.com/jpedroschmitz/typescript-nextjs-starter)
+Forked and customized from [jpedroschmitz](https://github.com/jpedroschmitz/typescript-nextjs-starter)

 ## Features